lugen4ro/dotfiles/tidbits/tidbits/git.md

 ### Rebasing

+Only use with fully local branches.
+Change the base of the branch to make a fast-forward merge

 ```
 git rebase master # Changes the base of the current branch
 ```

 ### Cherry picking

+Cherry pick commits from the branch to merge to master

 ```
 git cherry-pick dad47ed # Applies the given commit on the current branch